saagar-parikh/saagar-parikh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently pursuing an MS in Electrical and Computer Engineering at Carnegie Mellon University.
-With a strong foundation in engineering, I have applied my skills to experiences in diverse areas like computer vision, AI, and systems optimization, blending algorithmic innovation with hardware efficiency.
-I am passionate about solving complex problems and driving impactful solutions.
+With a strong background in engineering, I’ve had the chance to work in areas like computer vision, Generative AI, and systems optimization.
+I am passionate about finding creative solutions that combine smart algorithms with hardware efficiency to tackle complex problems.

-I am actively seeking 2025 full-time opportunities to contribute my expertise and learn from industry leaders.